farshed/react-native-quick-scroll/README.md

 | `containerStyle` | `object` | | Style object for the parent container | No |
 | `hiddenPosition` | `number` | `ScreenWidth + 15` | The offscreen position where the scroll bar thumb moves to after `flashOutDuration` | No |

 # Todo (PRs welcome!)
 - [ ] Add native driver support
 - [ ] Rewrite with TypeScript
+- [ ] Add support for FlatList ref